Branding and webdesign Case Studies

 Sa-cha is a French company creating interior landscapes to help you evolve in a slow lifestyle.
 A very new concept that is so relevant nowadays.
 I loved it!

 Sabine Harel came to me to visually define her brand, her design, and also to build her website.

 Sabine Harel had trust issues, having been disappointed with the service she received from previous collaborations with brand designers and strategists.
 I took great care listening to her needs, understanding the deep essence of her new business until came a moment of clarity and alignment to her true personality.

 The most important attribute for Sabine was that her brand and website reflect her inherent generous personality with integrity.
 She strongly believed from personal experience that one’s life can be changed through plant care and creating an esthetic plant cocoon at home.
 The concept of time management through plant caring is new and innovative.
-The challenge was translating this new concept into a creative, genuine, and clear visual identity.
+The challenge was translating this new concept into a creative, genuine, and clear visual identity and Website.

 Defining the brand identity took time, it was a slow process of maturation.
 It was a deep and fulfilling journey.
 I really enjoyed working with Sabine – she let go of her doubts and fully abandoned herself to the process, sharing her valuable input.